Cherreads

 The king closed his eyes.

-He turned to the captain of the royal guard.
+He turned slowly toward the captain of the royal guard.

 His voice was quiet.